 Receive our latest updates by signing up for our newsletter!

-Discover an astonishing diversity of plants and animals within this extraordinary mosiac of protected property that is part of the 20,000 acre Great Marsh ecosystem.
+Discover an astonishing diversity of plants and animals within this extraordinary mosaic of protected property that is part of the 20,000 acre Great Marsh ecosystem.

-The sanctuary is an outstanding destination to enjoy hiking, picnicking, bird watching, wildlife photography, and general nature study.
-From the parking area, one can access a series of marked trails that traverse the oak forest uplands and skirt the salt marsh, all highlighting the Sanctuary’s unique natural features, including scenic overlooks, and viewing areas.
+An outstanding destination to enjoy hiking, picnicking, bird watching, wildlife photography, and general nature study.
+Trails traverse the oak forest uplands and skirt the salt marsh, highlighting the sanctuary’s unique natural features, including scenic overlooks.

 Salt marshes give way to wooded uplands with shagbark hickory, white oak, and sassafras with no two leaves the same.
 In September, look for the bright red blaze of Salicornia in the salt marsh.

-This sanctuary serves as critical migratory bird habitat and important breeding grounds for many species of birds, fish, and crustaceans.
-Bring binoculars to observe an array of songbirds along the wooded trails; shorebirds, egrets and herons in the salt pannes and an active Osprey nest from Sawyer’s Island.
+This sanctuary supports an exceptional diversity of birds and mammals.
+It also serves as critical migratory bird habitat and important breeding grounds for many species of birds, fish, and crustaceans.
+Bring binoculars to observe an array of songbirds along the wooded trails; shorebirds, egrets and herons in the salt pannes; and an Osprey nest from Sawyer’s Island.

 Professor Chandler’s Long Walk: